AlbertoZavala/mern-backend/README.md

 #### Node:
 First of all, we have to install Node.js from [here](https://nodejs.org/es/).
 Express is an environment for work with javascript on sidesirver.

+#### MongoDB:
+We need to install MongoDB from [here](https://www.mongodb.com/try/download/community) We have to create a .env file on root of application (on MERN-BACKEDN) and here, we gonna set up the URI connection to mongo database.

+    MONGODB_URI=mongodb://localhost/{databasename}

+If you don't set this variable, it will be connect to testdatabase by default.

 ## Principal dependencies

 #### Express